unChaz/sci-fi-5e/versions/0.3.0/SCI-5_SRD.md

 Medium armor offers more protection than light armor, but it also impairs movement more.
 If you wear medium armor, you add your Dexterity modifier, to a maximum of +2, to the base number from your armor type to determine your Armor Class.

 **_Scarab Skin._** Made of interlocking metal rings, a scarab skin is worn between layers of clothing or leather.
-This armor offers modest protection to the wearer’s upper body and allows the sound of the rings rubbing against one another to be muffled by outer layers.
+This armor offers modest protection to the wearer's upper body and allows the sound of the rings rubbing against one another to be muffled by outer layers.

 **_Kevlar._** Basic military issue combat armor.